Britain, India sign over 9 billion pounds in deals despite protests

 He later said in a statement: "During this visit, British and Indian companies are announcing new collaborations, together worth more than £9 billion pounds."

-The British government listed more than 20 deals and collaborations, including a 1.3 billion-pound ($1.98 billion) investment by Vodafone (VOD.L).
+The British government listed more than 20 deals and collaborations, including a 1.3 billion-pound investment by Vodafone.

 The two prime ministers also welcomed a package to promote clean energy worth 3.2 billion pounds of commercial agreements, joint research programmes and initiatives to share technical, scientific, and financial and policy expertise.